Loading...

 1999

-The Fund for a Healthy Nevada (FHN) was created under Nevada Revised Statute 439.620 using a portion of the state’s share of the MSA.
+The Fund for a Healthy Nevada (FHN) is created under Nevada Revised Statute 439.620 using a portion of the state’s share of the MSA.

 2000